checksss/Tatsumi/README.md

 Just invite the bot on your Discord server [here](https://itzlightyhd.cf/express).

-To discover the commands, just do %help on your Discord server
+To discover the commands, just do x!help on your Discord server

 ## Own instance